 Yang's dedication to pioneering the use of video games as a medium for storytelling and information dissemination has garnered acclaim.
-Her award-winning cultural sci-fi game

-Allison Jing Yang (continued) "Forgetter" explores intricate narratives of political upheaval and inter-generational trauma within contemporary Chinese families.
+Her award-winning cultural sci-fi game "Forgetter" explores intricate narratives of political upheaval and inter-generational trauma within contemporary Chinese families.